St-vn/roblox-scripting/index.md

 print(bobuxDebt) -- 100
 ```
-When you define a block inside of another block, it will inherit its environment which includes the variables.
+When you define a block inside of another block, it will inherit its environment(see 7.4, if you don't get it, it's fine it is more important to understand later on    ) which includes the variables.
 Variables in newly defined scopes are called upvalues.
 ```
 local hi = 100